 Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

-All this faux outrage, this faux surprise.
+All is faux outrage, this faux surprise.

-CNN has even bumped trying to find the Malaysian jet liner for this story.
+CNN has even bumped trying to find the Malaysian jetliner for this story.

-This might become their next miniseries.
+This might become their next mini-series.

 And I just saw some anchorette on CNN waving papers around.